Bira/octopus-carnival/_drafts/wir-dscc-nightmare-beast.md

 As mentioned above, "spawn" is a misleading name.
-This Large creature was formerly a more mundane Athasian predator who is currently in the process of mutating into a nightmare bease.
+This Large creature was formerly a more mundane Athasian predator who is currently in the process of mutating into a nightmare beast.
 It will kinda resemble the animal it once was, but is already clearly unnatural.
 Spawn are Level 16 Elite Artillery with 244 HP.
 Their ground speed is 8 and they also have Burrow and Climb speeds of 4.
 Maybe this was a megapede?